10+ Blender Alternatives and Competitors

 “ Gone has the ugly duckling! ”

-- Excellent sculpting abilities, realtime rendering with eevee, massively improved interface, plenty of plugins.
+• Excellent sculpting abilities, realtime rendering massively improved interface, plenty of plugins.

 “ Blender - Blending Open Source and Functionality ”